langmead-lab/monorail-external/README.md

 * `lucene_indexed_numeric_types.tsv`

 Taken together, the above junctions block gzipped files & indices along with the Lucene indices is enough for a minimally viable Snaptron instance.

+### [Historical background] Layout of links to recount-pump output for recount-unifier

+If compatibility with recount3 gene/exon/junction matrix formats is required, the output of recount-pump needs to be organized in a specific way for the Unifier to properly produce per-study level matrices as in recount3.

+For example, if you find that you're getting blanks instead of actual integers in the `all.exon_bw_count.pasted.gz` file, it's likely a sign that the input directory hierarchy was not laid out correctly.

+Assuming your top level directory for input is called `recount_pump_full`, the expected directory hierarchy for each sequencing run/sample is:

+`pump_output_full/study_loworder/study/sample_loworder/sample/monorail_assigned_unique_sample_attempt_id/`

+e.g.
+`pump_output_full/42/ERP001942/25/ERR204925/ERP001942_in3_att0`

+where `ERP001942_in3_att0` contains the original output of recount-pump for the `ERR204925` sample.

+The format of the `monorail_assigned_unique_sample_attempt_id` is `originalsampleid_in#_att0`.  `in#` should be unique across all samples.

+`study_loworder` and `sample_loworder` are *always* the last 2 characters of the study and sample IDs respectively.

+Your study and  sample IDs may be very different the SRA example here, but they should still work in this setup.
+However, single letter studies/runs probably won't.